-Fur traders and explorers were the first white people to come to Alberta.
-Explorers came by canoe to see what lands lay west of the Great Lakes.
-Traders came to trade with the Indians for beaver pelts which were needed in Europe for making beaver hats.
+Fur traders and explorers were the first European people to come to what is now Alberta.
+Explorers came up rivers by canoe to see what lands lay west of the Great Lakes.
+Traders wanted to trade with indigenous people for beaver pelts needed in Europe for making beaver hats.

-The fur trade began in eastern Canada almost four hundred years ago.
-Over the years, the traders gradually moved westward looking for more furs.
-By 1800 several trading posts were set up in the land that is now Alberta.
+The fur trade, which began in eastern Canada almost four hundred years ago, gradually moved westward.
+By 1800, several trading posts had been built in what is now Alberta.

-The early fur traders set up posts in many places.
-Three of the most important fur-trading posts were at Fort Chipewyan in the north, and Rocky Mountain House and Fort Edmonton in central Alberta.
-These were very good locations.
-They were easy to get to by boat or canoe.
+Three of the long-term early fur-trading posts were at Fort Chipewyan in the north, and Rocky Mountain House and Fort Edmonton along the North Saskatchewan River.
+These locations were accessible by boat or canoe.

-The early fur traders journeyed to Alberta from Montreal and from York Factory.
-The journey was long and dangerous.
-The voyageurs sometimes paddled their canoes for as long as twenty hours a day.
-They wanted to get to the end of their joumey before winter came.
-Where the rivers were too fast or there were too many rapids, they had to make portages.
-A portage is a place where canoes and supplies must be carried overland.
+Early fur traders journeyed to Alberta from Montreal and from York Factory.
+The trip was long, dangerous and exhausting, voyageurs sometimes paddling their canoes for up to twenty hours a day.
+They needed to get to the forts before freeze-up.
+Where the rivers were too fast or there were too many rapids, they had to make portages (places where canoes and supplies had to be carried overland).

 The Hudson's Bay Company (HBC) and the North West Company (NWC) were the main fur trading companies to build posts in western Canada.